ofrank123/Zarodenk_Lisp/README.md

 ## Launch Instructions
 1. Clone the repository
-2. Type `./demo.sh` in the command line
+2. Type `./demo.sh` in the command line to run the demo file

 ## Overview